JuliaGuanzon/risk_return_analysis/README.md

 ## Usage and Examples

-To use the risk return analysis application, the repository will need to be cloned from GitHub and to a local repository.
+To use the risk return analysis application, the repository will need to be cloned from GitHub to a local repository.

 Enter into the dev environment in the risk_return_analysis folder by commanding: